LinuxForHealth/FHIR/docs/src/pages/guides/FHIRServerUsersGuide.md

 There are many use cases for persistence interceptors:

-1. Enforce certain application-specific governance rules, such as making sure that a patient has signed a consent form prior to allowing his/her data to be stored in the FHIR server's datastore.
+1. Enforce certain application-specific governance rules, such as making sure that a patient has signed a consent form prior to allowing his/her data to be persisted.
 For example, the `beforeCreate` and `beforeUpdate` methods could verify that the patient has a consent agreement on file and, if not, then throw a `FHIRPersistenceInterceptorException` to prevent the _create_ or _update_ events from completing.
 The exception thrown by the interceptor method should include one or more OperationOutcome issues and these issues will be added to an `OperationOutcome` in the REST API response.
 The HTTP status code of the response will be determined by the IssueType of the first issue in the list.

 2. Perform additional access control.
 For example, `beforeSearch` can be used to alter the incoming SearchContext (e.g. by adding additional search parameters).
 Similarly `afterRead`, `afterVRead`, `afterHistory`, and `afterSearch` can be used to verify that the end user is authorized to access the resources before they are returned.